 The Learning Support Center (LSC) provides academic support to students in math, the sciences, the humanities, and social sciences.
-There are a few ways to get completely free, virtual tutoring help from the Learning Support Center:
+There are a few ways you can get completely free virtual tutoring help from the Learning Support Center:

 The library offers online services to help you get the information you need to succeed in your online courses.
-You can chat with a librarian 24/7, send an email for help, look through resource guides, or access all of the library databases.
+You can chat with a librarian 24/7, email for help, look through resource guides, or access all library databases.
 You can also call the library reference desk at 425.640.1472.